anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 In order to transmit our data, we needed a Wi-Fi module.
 We decided on the [Espressif Systems ESP8266](https://www.sparkfun.com/products/13678) module.
 The ESP8266 is a popular choice in the Arduino community, and it's relatively easy to program for.
 One module costs about $7.

 On the web server side, we decided to go with Microsoft's Azure to host our website.
-They offer discounted and free resources for student, and a quick and easy setup for web applications.
+They offer discounted and free resources for student, and quick and easy setup for web applications.
 We decided to go for the Python library Flask for the web server since it is easy to prototype with and it is an extensive library with documentation.

 For Midway Design Review, we promised these deliverables:

 * Two sensor packages capable of measuring simulated wind speed, temperature, and barometric pressure (including protoboard for custom sensor PCB)
 * Basic weather map created by the two sensor packages in a small and simulated test environment
-* UI able to display raw data from Weather Boxes to remote server terminal
+* UI able to display raw data from Weather Boxes to a remote server terminal

 We provided these as the initial System Specifications:

-* Each unit will take measurement at its location and the web server must create a map of at least 150x50 m2 based on data from sensor packages
+* Each unit will take measurements at its location and the web server must create a map of at least 150x50 m2 based on data from sensor packages
 * Each sensor package must be mountable and weigh less than one pound
 * System must measure wind, temperature, barometric pressure, humidity, dust, and air quality
-* Battery life of combined solar cell and backup battery of at least 24 hours
+* A battery life of at least 24 hours
 * System must be operable in the range of 20 degrees Fahrenheit to 100 degrees Fahrenheit
 * Be able to transmit weather measurements wirelessly to a user interface
 * Each unit must be manufacturable for at most $120

-We also provided an overall project stretch goal that we want to mounta Weather Box to a drone for real time weather conditions at different altitudes.
+We also provided an overall project stretch goal that we want to mount a Weather Box to a drone for real-time weather conditions at different altitudes.
 If we were to go this route, we would focus more on the public safety aspect, such as helping police decide if conditions are suitable for a drone mission.

 ![Drone Image Here!](/assets/img/portfolio/weatherbox/drone_photoshop.jpg)

 #### Midway Design Review

-After Preliminary Design Review, we modified our solution going forward based off some recommendations of our reviwers.
+After Preliminary Design Review, we modified our solution going forward based off some recommendations of our reviewers.

 ![MDR Block Diagram](/assets/img/portfolio/weatherbox/mdr_block_diagram.png)

 We decided to remove the solar cell from the power system to simplify designing the power circuitry.
 As well as change some of our System Specifications

-* Each sensor package will take measurement at its location and the web server must create a map of at least 75x50 m2 based on data from sensor packages
+* Each sensor package will take measurements at its location and the web server must create a map of at least 75x50 m2 based on data from sensor packages
 * Each sensor package must be mountable and weighs less than one pound
 * Each sensor package must measure wind, temperature, barometric pressure, humidity, dust, and air quality with 95% confidence
 * Each sensor package must have a battery life of at least 24 hours